xEliptik/weather-app/README.md

-# Welcome to Remix!
+# Welcome to Remix Weather App!

 - [Remix Docs](https://remix.run/docs)

 ## Development

-From your terminal:
+To start your app in development mode and rebuild assets on file changes, run the following command in your terminal:

 ```sh
 npm run dev